 The Cambridge Mask Pro offers a single valve design with no choice for no valve.
 Luckily, a valve cover can be purchased with the mask for free.
 Vogmask offers no valve, one valve, and two-valve designs.
 However, currently, nearly all of their production has switched to valve-less Vogmask Organic or Vogmask VMC masks.

 Similar to Cambridge Mask, Airinum offers only one model at a time.
 Currently, that is the Urban Air Mask 2 which features 2 valves.
 Similar to Cambridge Mask, Airinum offers valve stoppers.
 I have been told that these stoppers will be included with all future Airinum Mask purchases.

-Overall, I found the Airinum Urban Air Mask to be the most comfortable and best fitting option out of the three.
-While no mask is entirely comfortable, the Airinum Mask leaked the least for me and required less adjustment after donned.
+Overall, I found the Airinum Urban Air Mask to be the most comfortable and best-fitting option out of the three.
+While no mask is entirely comfortable, the Airinum Mask leaked the least for me and required less adjustment after being donned.

 Although the Airinum fit me the best, all masks provided decent fits.
 However, they are still cloth masks and therefore a perfect fit is nearly impossible.
 If you are looking for a mask that provides a better seal, I would recommend checking out the O2 Canada Curve or the Gill Mask.